PrefectHQ/prefect/docs/core/advanced_tutorials/using-results.md

 When configuring results for a mapped pipeline, if you choose to configure the location it is required that you include `{filename}` as in your result location / target template.
 When your task runs you will notice that two files will be written: one where `filename={edge.key}-{map_index}` and one where `filename=outputs`.
 In non-mapped pipelines the output of the upstream task is identical to the input of the downstream task, so this distinction is unnecessary; the input to a _mapped_ task, on the other hand, is an manipulated version of the upstream output - in particular, it represents a single element indexed from the upstream's returned list-like object.
 Consequently, Prefect stores the mapped input individually to avoid having to read in the entire list in the event of a retry / recovery from a failure.

+As a matter of clarity it is highly recommended that you use `{map_index}` in your location template as well to avoid duplicate writes to the same location.

 An example mapped task with {filename}:

 ```python